How to Get a Free Domain Name7 Different Ways to Get a Domain Name for Your Blog in 2024

 A few website builders that include a free domain name with the purchase of one of their premium plans include:

-These website builders do offer a free domain name, but you will still be paying for a plan in order to reap the benefit.
+These website builders offer a free domain name, but you will still pay for a plan to reap the benefit.

-While this is one way to get a free domain name for your blog, it isn’t the one that I would choose for new or experienced bloggers.
+While this is one way to get a free domain name for your blog, I would not recommend it for new or experienced bloggers.

 The appeal of website builders is obvious, but I wouldn’t personally recommend them over WordPress.org.
-In case you aren’t familiar, there are two versions of WordPress.
+In case you aren’t familiar with it, there are two versions of WordPress.

-Other website builders may be easier to get started with than WordPress.org, but they lack the customization and freedom you get with WordPress.
+Other website builders may be easier to start with than WordPress.org, but they lack the customization and freedom you get with WordPress.

-WordPress is free to use, and it allows you to do virtually anything you want with your blog.
+WordPress is free to use, allowing you to do virtually anything you want with your blog.

-Although WordPress’ learning curve is a bit steeper than Wix or Squarespace, it’s still very accessible to the novice blogger and you won’t need to understand coding or difficult technology to get started.
+Although WordPress’s learning curve is steeper than Wix or Squarespace, it’s still very accessible to novice bloggers, and you won’t need to understand coding or complex technology to get started.

-Not only that, but there are a vast amount of online resources to help you work through any questions you might have when working with WordPress.
+Also, there are many online resources to help you work through any questions you might have when working with WordPress.

 (Not Recommended) Get a Free Subdomain

-There are some website builders that offer a completely free version of their software.
+Some website builders offer a completely free version of their software.

 These free versions are far more limited than their premium counterparts, but they do give you the option to start a blog without any upfront costs.